 Power of Attorney - Finances

 A Power of Attorney for Finances is your directive of what you want to happen if you are unable you make your own financial decisions.
 It becomes effective when it is determined that you are unable to participate in your financial decisions.
-In it, you will have the opportunity to address the following:
+As a Grand Rapids estate planning attorney, I can help you develop a Power of Attorney for Finances customized for you and your desires by helping you address the following:

 Financial Agent – you will appoint the person(s) you would like to make financial decisions for you if you are unable to make them.
 We call this person(s) your Financial Agent.
 He/she must accept this role by signing your Power of Attorney for Finances.